 When making your application please provide the following:

-We do not foresee the need to hold interviews with applicants but reserve the right to ask for further information about the project.
+We do not foresee the need to hold interviews with the member/s applying but reserve the right to ask for further information about the project.

 Supporting documents are welcome but not necessarily required.